 We’d like to say a huge thanks to the many thousands of acts who entered the free contest, and the judges for helping to narrow them down to just 90 acts

 Each of the bloggers has chosen their favourite three acts.
 They’re listed below, and check out the SoundCloud playlist of all the acts (apart from the acts who chose to enter a “private” track).

 These acts will now be whittled down to a shortlist of just 8 acts who will compete at April’s live finals for a slot on one of the main stages at this year’s Festival.

-The winners of the free-to-enter competition will also be awarded a £5,000 Talent Development prize from PRS Foundation to help take their songwriting and performing to the next level.
-Two runners-up will also each be awarded a £2,500 PRS Foundation Talent Development prize.
+The winners of the competition will also be awarded a £5,000 PRS for Music Foundation Talent Development prize, to help take their songwriting and performing to the next level.
+Two runners-up will also each be awarded a £2,500 PRS for Music Foundation Talent Development prize.